SHADY-NASR/SHADY-NASR/SHADY-NASR.md

 ## About Me

 I have a strong background in programming and am proficient in using code.
-I am also specialized in networking and currently studying network security, aiming to become a cybersecurity expert.
+I am also specialized in networking and currently studying network security, going to be a Red Teamer expert.

 ## My Skills

 - **Programming Languages:** Python, C++, Java
 - **Web Technologies:** PHP, Database, HTML, CSS
-- **Development Tools:** Git, Docker, VS Code
+- **Development Tools:** Git , VS Code , Packet Tracer , Linux Terminal, Linux tools

+## Courses Completed

+Here is the updated list of courses completed with **OSEP** removed:

 ## Courses Completed